 Answer: Not much.

-These mini low carb apple muffins are the best of both worlds.
-They are healthy, made from whole foods, and are nut-free, soy-free, grain-free, and dairy-free.
-They are also soft, and incredibly delicious, and with a hint of maple they hit all the notes!
+These low carb apple muffins are the best of both worlds.
+They are healthy, made from whole foods, and are grain-free and dairy-free.
+They are also soft, and incredibly delicious.

-- Gut friendly ingredients.
-All the ingredients used in this recipe are gut-friendly, and are unlikely to cause reaction or intolerance for most people (with the exception of the eggs).
-By removing any inflammatory ingredients and common allergens, you can rest assured that these muffins will won’t cause any GI symptoms, bloating or gut inflammation.
-Also, the coconut and almond flour are great prebiotics to help feed your beneficial gut flora.
+All the ingredients used in this recipe are gut-friendly, and are unlikely to cause reaction or intolerance for most people (with the exception of the eggs and almonds).
+By removing any inflammatory ingredients and most common allergens, you can minimize risk GI symptoms, bloating or gut inflammation.
+The coconut and almond flour are also great prebiotics to help feed your beneficial gut flora.

 - 1 1/4 cup blanched almond flour